Complaints policy

 5.8 If a customer remains dissatisfied with the outcome of the complaint at Stage One, then the customer will have the option to ask for it to be escalated to Stage Two either immediately, when they have been advised of the outcome, or at any point in 30 days of closure of the stage one complaint.

-5.9 If we decline to escalate a complaint, we will provide the customer with clear reasons for this refusal and will provide details of the Housing Ombudsman Service and advise of the customers right to approach the Ombudsman about its decision.
+5.9 We would not refuse to escalate a complaint through all stages of the complaints procedure unless there are valid reasons to do so.
+If we decline to escalate a complaint, we will provide the customer with clear reasons for this refusal and will provide details of the Housing Ombudsman Service and advise of the customers right to approach the Ombudsman about its decision.
 Reasons for declining a complaint will be in line with our exclusions set out in Section 3 of this Policy.

 5.10 We will only escalate a complaint to stage two once it has completed stage one and at the request of the resident.